-Chris Johnson is Clinical Lead for the Lung Defence and Immunology Services at Royal Papworth Hospital and Consultant to the Adult Cystic Fibrosis Unit.
-He is also an Honorary Consultant at Addenbrooke’s Hospital in Cambridge and a Board Member of the European Reference Network on Rare Lung disease.
+Chris Johnson is Clinical Director for Thoracic and Ambulatory Services at Royal Papworth Hospital and Consultant to the Adult Cystic Fibrosis Unit and Lung Defence and Immunology Service.

 • Cystic Fibrosis